CloudNationHQ/az-cn-go-wammcp/README.md

 Search across all module code (any .tf file) for patterns, resources, or free text

+**Relationship Analysis**

+Reveal precise, AST‑aware relationships inside Terraform expressions.

+Shows the attribute path, the referenced symbol (variable, data source, module output, resource, loop), and an annotated snippet with file and line.

+It's module scoped or cross‑module queries (when no module is specified)

+It uses natural language prompts

 **Module Analysis**

 Get detailed info on variables, outputs, resources, and examples in one response